mkishi1221/mkishi1221.github.io/_includes/cv.md

 Founded Domainsmith, a platform that helps brand designers and entrepreneurs quickly find high-quality, available domains using AI.

+- Co-funded with a technical founder and bootstrapped all development.
 - Built a prototype using Python, Nuxt, and Deta.sh, powered by NLP and machine learning to filter millions of domain options into relevant, high-value suggestions.
 - Designed user-friendly prototypes in Figma and soft-launched the product as a consulting service for startups and business hubs.
 - Ran 100+ feedback sessions with designers and emtrepreneurs, showing the tool could reduce domain search time from weeks to under an hour while avoiding expensive premium options.